North America Automotive Market Size

-The North America Automotive Market is projected to grow with a CAGR of about 7.22 % during the forecast period.
+Currently, the North America Automotive Market is valued at USD 713.07 billion and is expected to record a CAGR of 6.63% in terms of revenue during the forecast period.

-The North American automotive industry outlook covers the growing demand for passenger cars, commercial vehicles, and two-wheelers in the region, investments made by OEMs to establish their presence in North America, emission regulations, developments towards electric vehicle market, and market shares of both OEMs and OES.
-The scope of the report includes:
+The North American automotive industry outlook covers the growing demand for passenger cars, commercial vehicles, and two-wheelers in the region, investments made by OEMs to establish their presence in North America, emission regulations, developments in the electric vehicle market, and market shares of both OEMs and OES.

 |By Vehicle Type|